phoniks2k/pxlya/README.md

 #### Styles

-To add more css styles, create a new css file in `src/styles` based on `src/styles/default.css` and add it to the FILES array in `tools/minifyCss.js`
+To add more css styles, create a new css file in `src/styles` based on `src/styles/default.css` with a filename beginning with "theme-" and rebuild`

 ### Running